 Disadvantages include risk of corneal haze or inflammation, which requires long-term topical steroid use and can result in glare, halo, and difficulty reading in dim light.
 Complications can include inlay decentration, dry eye, and epithelial ingrowth.

-Intracorneal ring segments (INTACS) are thin arc-shaped segments of biocompatible plastic that are inserted in pairs through a small radial corneal incision into the peripheral corneal stroma at two-thirds depth.
+INTACS are thin arc-shaped segments of biocompatible plastic that are inserted in pairs through a small radial corneal incision into the peripheral corneal stroma at two-thirds depth.
 After INTACS are inserted, the central corneal curvature is flattened, reducing myopia.
 INTACS are used to treat mild myopia (< 3 diopters) and minimal astigmatism (< 1 diopter).
 INTACS maintain a central, clear, optical zone because the 2 segments are placed in the corneal periphery.
 INTACS can be replaced or removed if desired.

 Astigmatic keratotomy is still commonly done at the time of cataract surgery.
-The incisions are referred to as limbal relaxing incisions because the optical zone is much larger and closer to the limbus.
+The incisions are also referred to as limbal relaxing incisions because the optical zone is much larger and closer to the limbus.